Crimplene: History

-By boiling them for various periods in a domestic pressure cooker at home, Dennis Hibbert, chief textile engineer at Cheslene and Crepes Sutton Mills, Macclesfield, believed he had found the answer.
+By boiling them for varying periods in a domestic pressure cooker at home, Dennis Hibbert, chief textile engineer at Cheslene and Crepes Sutton Mills, Macclesfield, believed he had found the answer.
 Along with the chief engineer at Scraggs Ltd, Macclesfield, they designed a machine to replicate his findings.

-The name "Crimplene" was chosen for two reasons.
-The first was that ICI had their headquarters in Harrogate; specifically nearby Crimple Valley.
-The word "crimp" also means to fold and intertwine.
-After successful trials, Dennis's wife Margaret had the first Crimplene dress, and the patent rights were sold to ICI.
-In 1960 an article appeared in the industries journal The Hosiery Times that caused a sensation, and Crimplene clothing was launched at high society fashion shows in London, Paris, New York and Milan.
+The name "Crimplene" was chosen for two reasons: the Crimple Valley nearby to ICI's headquarters in Harrogate, and the word "crimp" (meaning to fold and press).
+After successful trials, Hibbert's wife Margaret wore the first Crimplene dress, and the patent rights were sold to ICI.

-The fabric enjoyed popularity upon its introduction in the 1960s in response to its convenient 'wash-and-wear' properties.
-Crimplene was often used to make the typical A-line dress of 1960s fashion.
-It was also popular amongst men in British mod culture for use in garish button-down shirts.

-In the early 1970s, Crimplene began to fall out of fashion.
-Other, lighter-weight polyester fabrics like Trevira replaced Crimplene for their ease of movement and ventilation.
-Crimplene is seldom used today as fashion preferences have drifted towards more natural cottons.

-Crimplene suits were regarded in some countries as "working-men's going-out clothes".